Zechariah Lesson 3

 1 Corinthians 1:26-29 - For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty; And base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: That no flesh should glory in his presence.

-I think what we are intended to see here are swift messengers of vengeance and of victory going out for the good of God's people, who, though small and weak by earthly standards, have the power of God behind them working on their behalf.
+I think what we are intended to see here in this opening vision are swift messengers of vengeance and victory going out to patrol the earth for the good of God's people, who, though small and weak by earthly standards, have the power of God behind them working on their behalf.

 What does it mean in verse 11 that "the earth sitteth still and is at rest"?
-It could mean that this vision occurred during a lull in the rebellions against King Darius, and history in fact tells us that such was briefly the case at this time.
-Early 519 BC was after the initial spate of rebellions and before the final spate of revolts that would begin later that year with the Egyptian rebellion.
+It could mean that this vision occurred during a lull in the rebellions against King Darius, and history, in fact, tells us that there was a brief lull in the fighting at this time after the initial rebellions and before the Egyptian rebellion.
 But I think the context argues against that interpretation.

 Recall what we read earlier from Isaiah 13.